-Resolution Adopted Summary of Resolution 2019-04 February 28, 2019 Authorizing Amendment and Restatement of the Chino Basin Watermaster 457(f) Deferred Compensation Plan Based on and in accordance with the foregoing recitals (including the defined terms therein), the form, terms and provisions of the Restated Plan hereby are authorized, adopted and approved effective as of March 1, 2019, in substantially the form attached hereto as Appendix A with such changes as may be recommended by counsel; and The Chief Financial Officer of the Watermaster (the "CFO") hereby is authorized and directed to execute the Restated Plan on behalf of the Watermaster; and Effective March 1, 2019, earnings shall be credited to the accounts of participants in the Restated Plan at the rate of 2.0% per annum, with such earnings to be compounded quarterly (or proportionally where the time period is less than a full quarter); and The CFO, on behalf of Watermaster, may delegate any administrative duties relating to the Restated Plan to appropriate employees and others; and shall execute all necessary agreements and other documents and take all actions incidental to the implementation and administration of the Restated Plan.
-Authorizing Adoption of The Second Chino Basin Watermaster 457(f) Deferred Compensation Plan Based on and in accordance with the foregoing recitals (including the defined terms therein), the form and provisions of the Second 457(f) Plan hereby are authorized, adopted and approved effective as of March 1, 2019, in substantially the form attached hereto as Appendix B with such changes as may be recommended by counsel; and The CFO is hereby authorized and directed to execute the Second 457(f) Plan on behalf of Watermaster; and Effective March 1, 2019, earnings shall be credited to the accounts of participants in the Second 457(f) Plan at the rate of 2.0% per annum, with such earnings to be compounded quarterly (or proportionally where the time period is less than a full quarter); and The CFO, on behalf of Watermaster, may delegate any administrative duties relating to the Second 457(f) Plan to appropriate employees and others; and shall execute all necessary agreements and other documents and take all actions incidental to the administration of the Second 457(f) Plan; and Joseph Joswiak hereby is selected to be a participant in the Second 457(f) Plan, his participation therein shall commence effective March 1, 2019; and All actions taken by the Board members and the officers, employees and agents of the Watermaster prior to the date hereof which are in furtherance of these resolutions hereby are confirmed, ratified and approved; and In addition to the specific authorizations set forth in any of the foregoing resolutions, the officers of the Watermaster be, and each of them hereby is, authorized to take from time to time any and all such action and to execute and deliver from time to time any and all such action and to execute and deliver from time to time any and all such action and to execute and deliver from time to time any and all such action and to execute and deliver from time to time any and all such action and to execute and deliver fr 2019-03 January 11, 2019 Authorizing Implementation of the 2018 Appropriative Pool Pooling Plan and CAMA Amendments The 2018 Proposed Changes can be implemented and Watermaster endorses the 2018 Proposed Changes so long as the Court instructs Watermaster to follow the provisions of pages 15-18 of the Court's April 28, 2017 order.
+Resolution Adopted Summary of Resolution 2019-04 February 28, 2019 Authorizing Amendment and Restatement of the Chino Basin Watermaster 457(f) Deferred Compensation Plan Based on and in accordance with the foregoing recitals (including the defined terms therein), the form, terms and provisions of the Restated Plan hereby are authorized adopted and approved effective as of March 1, 2019, in substantially the form attached hereto as Appendix A with such changes as may be recommended by counsel; and The Chief Financial Officer of the Watermaster (the "CFO") hereby is authorized and directed to execute the Restated Plan on behalf of the Watermaster, and Effective March 1, 2019, earnings shall be credited to the accounts of participants in the Restated Plan at the rate of 2.0% per annum, with such earnings to be compounded quarterly (or proportionally where the time period is less than a ful quarter); and The CFO, on behalf of Watermaster, may delegate any administrative duties relating to the Restated Plan to appropriate employees and others; and shall execute al necessary agreements and other documents and take all actions incidental to the implementation and administration of the Restated Plan.
+Authorizing Adoption of The Second Chino Basin Watermaster 457(f) Deferred Compensation Plan Based on and in accordance with the foregoing recitals (including the defined terms therein), the form and provisions of the Restated to the accounts of participants in the Second 457(f) Plan hereby are authorized adopted and approved effective as of March 1, 2019, in substantially the form attached hereto as Appendix B with such changes as may be recommended by counsel; and The CFO is neerby authorized and directed to execute the Second 457(f) Plan nearby are authorized and epreved effective as of March 1, 2019, in substantially the form attached hereto as Appendix B with such changes as may be recommended by counsel; and The CFO is neerby authorized and directed to execute the Sec 2019-03 January 11, 2019 Authorizing Implementation of the 2018 Appropriative Pool Pooling Plan and CAMA Amendments The 2018 Proposed Changes can be implemented and Watermaster endorses the 2018 Proposed Changes so long as the Court instructs Watermaster to follow the provisions of pages 15-18 of the Court's April 28, 2017 order.
 Watermaster will comply with the provisions of the 2018 Proposed Changes as may be ordered by the Court, Section 10.14 of the Peace Agreement, requiring consent of all parties thereto to amendments to that Agreement, will be satisfied if the Court: (i) approves the Proposed Changes; (ii) orders the Safe Yield to be reset in accordance with the procedure set forth on pages 15-18 of the Court's April 28, 2017 Order and (iii) concurrently approves the Overlying (Non-Agricultural) Pool's proposed amendments to its Pooling Plan that will modify agreements that are referenced in the Peace II Agreement.